Sun Wukong: Pills of Longevity

-Aftermath of Immortality
+The Aftermath of Immortality

 Following Wukong's three cause-and-effect methods of immortality during his time in heaven, he escapes back to his home at the Mountain of Flowers and Fruit.
 The Court of Heaven finds out what Wukong has done and a battle to capture Wukong ensues.
-Due to the five levels of immortality Wukong has achieved, his body has become nearly invincible and thus survives the multiple execution attempts by heaven.
-In the notable last execution, Wukong was placed inside Laozi's furnace in hopes that he will be distilled into the elixir of the pills of immortality.
-Wukong survives 49 days of the samadhi fire in Laozi's furnace and gains the ability to recognize evil; meanwhile, being refined in the crucible extracts yet more of the impurities of mortality and leaves him with another immortality.
-In desperation, the Court of Heaven seeks help from Buddha, who finally imprisons Wukong under a mountain.
-Wukong's immortality and abilities ultimately come into use after Guanyin suggests he become a disciple of Tang Sanzang in the Journey to the West.
+Due to the five levels of immortality Wukong has achieved, his body became nearly invincible and survives the multiple execution attempts by heaven.
+In the notable last execution, Wukong was placed inside Laozi's furnace in the hope that he would be distilled into the elixir of the pills of immortality.
+Wukong survives 49 days of the samadhi fire in Laozi's furnace and gains the ability to recognize evil.

+Meanwhile, being refined in the crucible extracts yet more of the impurities of mortality and leaves him with another immortality.
+In desperation, the Court of Heaven seeks help from Buddha, who imprisons Wukong under a mountain, after having tricked him into agreeing to a wager.
+Wukong's immortality and abilities ultimately come into use after Guanyin suggests he becomes a disciple of Tang Sanzang in the Journey to the West.
 In the story, he protects Sanzang from evil demons who wish to eat Sanzang to achieve immortality.
-Wukong's own immortality protects him from the various ways the demons try to kill him, such as fighting, beheading, disemboweling, poisoning, and boiling oil.
+Wukong's own immortality protects him from the various ways the demons try to kill him, such as fighting, beheading, disembowelling, poisoning, and boiling oil.